plubeda/mie_2021/Distribution-of-labels.md

+The distribution of the labels of the original dataset used in the study is as follows:

 | Specialty | Train | Dev | Test |
 | --- | --- | --- |  --- |
 | Anesthesiology  | 2121 | 522 | 0 |